 Donate to a few select charities.

 Selecting a few that are really important to you will help you eliminate all the mail coming from multiple charities, and you’ll only receive mailers from those you have donated to.
 You can also request that your favorite charities only communicate with you via email instead of mail.

 Switch bills to electronic.

 This is a big one, and it can feel overwhelming.
-I like setting up autopay and setting up recurring email reminders so you know how much you’re getting charged each month.
-Just start with one bill and tackle one bill per month.
+I like setting up autopay, and setting up recurring email reminders so that you know how much you’re getting charged each month.
+Just start with one bill, and tackle one bill per month.
 Once you transfer everything to digital, you won’t have to worry about keeping track of the physical papers.